Building Lifelong Relationships: Designing for Meaningful Alumni Experiences

 ABOUT THE AUTHOR:

 Lisa Morris is the founder and chief human-centered experience strategist and designer at XPLOR, LLC.
-XPLOR is an experience design and innovation firm specializing in transforming the human experiences of work and workplaces.
+XPLOR is an employee experience strategy and design innovation studio specializing in transforming the employee experience by design.
 Read more about XPLOR and our client success stories at xplordi.com.

 Sources for Statistics: